Outlander Season 6 finale: Is it available in the UK now, how to watch, and what to expect

 Lionel was then killed by Marsali, and his brother Richard vowed retribution in the Season 5 finale.

 Well, here it is.
-After the murder of Malva Christie (Jessica Reynolds), the superstitious folk of Fraser’s Ridge have turned on Claire.
+After the murder of Malva Christie (Jessica Reynolds), the superstitious folk of Fraser’s Ridge turn on Claire and call her a witch.

-The Committee of Safety is here to arrest her – but this Sassenach is not going quietly.
+The Committee of Safety arrives to arrest her and take her to court – but this Sassenach does not go quietly.

-Jamie and Claire are going to fight to defend themselves, but the odds don’t look good and reinforcements aren't coming.
+Jamie and Claire barricade their home and fight to defend themselves.
+They wonder if this is the night the house is burned down, alluded to in the obituary found by Roger and Bree.

-They can either stand their ground, run, or allow Claire to be arrested and stand trial.
+Reinforcements arrive in the form of the Ardsmuir men, but it isn’t enough and Jamie tells Claire they will probably have to go with Richard Brown or fight to their deaths.

 For those who have read the Diana Gabaldon Outlander books, you’ll have an idea of what happens next.

-Not seen it yet?
-What do you think will happen in the Season finale, and who really killed Malva?
+What do you think of the Season 6 finale, and who really killed Malva?